 7. Piccadilly Circus

 One of the most famous squares in London, Piccadilly Circus, was used as a filming location for Harry Potter and the Deathly Hallows part 1 when Harry, Ron and Hermine disapparated from Bill and Fleurs wedding.
-They arrived at Shaftesbury Avenue and then walked through the Westend.
+They arrived at Shaftesbury Avenue which is super close to Piccadilly Circus and then walked through the Westend.
 When drinking a coffee in a cafes they were attacted by two death-eaters.

 Then take the Bakerloo Line (4 stops) to Marylebone Station and then the bus from Dorset Square Marylebone Station to London Zoo.